craigpestell/analytics/README.md

-# @component/analytics
+# 1. @component/analytics module

 Welcome to Analytics, the module to orchestrate Web Analytics events tracking for mcom & bcom applications.

-## What is Web Analytics?
+## 1.1.
+An introduction to Web Analytics

 [According to wikipedia](https://en.wikipedia.org/w/index.php?title=Web_analytics):

 > Web analytics is the measurement, collection, analysis and reporting of web data for purposes of understanding and optimizing web usage

 Macy's & Bloomingdales currently use Adobe Analytics and Google Analytics depending on the application.
 Both analytics APIs are implemented via Tealium's [tag management system](https://en.wikipedia.org/wiki/Tag_management_system).
-We want to decouple our web analytics from third-party analytics - meaning eventually loading our analytics APIs without Tealium.
+We want to decouple our web analytics from third-party analytics - meaning decoupling our analytics API implemeentation from Tealium.
+Tealium's main strength is management of variable maps for third-party APIs (pixel trackers).

-## Why do we need this?
+## 1.2.
+Why do we need this?

-There are three key reasons we need to move to a new approach:
+There are four key reasons we need to move to a new approach:

-1. Difficult to maintain
+### 1.2.1.
+Difficult to maintain

 The current tracking implementation is too complicated to add, edit and debug tracking events on a page.

-2. Missed opportunities
+### 1.2.2.
+Missed opportunities

 With a configuration-based approach we can:

-   - see all configured events for an application in one place
+- see all tracked events per application in one place
 - reduce code duplication & effort by centralizing logic (use one function to fetch product data and provide a path for all applications to use that function)
 - provide aggregate real-time event-tracking data on an application (see if, when, and how many times an event is being triggered), allowing easier debugging
+- reduce code & effort duplication, provide a better view of Analytics implementation

-3. Performance
+### 1.2.3.
+Performance

+We need to take advantage of asynchronous libraries and defer CPU cycles to less affect the customer with code that hinders their experience.

+Since this module decouples the analytics vendor libraries from the UI layer, we can safely remove Tealium at any point.
+This means we can deploy an application without the hundreds of scripts Tealium loads.

-4. Organization / separation of business logic from UI code
+### 1.2.4.
+Organization / separation of business logic from UI code

 With the current state of analytics, we cannot describe to stakeholders what events we have currently defined, and what attributes we send with those events.

-**Features**

-- **domEvents** - each component can configure and publish DOM event handlers
+This module provides a pattern to create reusable events, and to organize them in a way we can present them to stakeholders.

+## 1.3.
+Features

+- Manage analytics vendors with ease: a plugin architecture allows granular configuration of event tracking destinations.
+- Ability to list all events tracked on a page & how many times the event was triggered
+- ability to publish configurations and share them across pages/features/components
 - dataMap - each event can pass a dataMap: an object in which each property name represent data entities to be consumed by analytics, and the value is a promise which will resolve with the data.
-Currently each promise will have the event parameter passed in.
+Currently each promise will have the event parameter passed in
 - AnalyticsBehavior - a Marionette Behavior which can be implemented by a view.
 Implementing the Behavior will supplement the View with ui & event hashes for pre-defined events.
 This allows developers to have analytics events out-of-the-box for their Component or Feature
+- configuration aggregation to page-level or a common module (easier maintenance)

 ---

-## How To:
+## 1.4.
+How To's

-### Bootstrap your application with currently configured Analytics events
+### 1.4.1.
+How to bootstrap your application with currently configured Analytics events

 Import the analytics module in your application's entry-point file.
 This will: